hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

 - Java.
 - Maven.
 - A text editor. `Notepad` or `vi` will do, but you can use your favorite IDE if you prefer.
+- No database installation necessary.
+Maven will download the H2 database engine.

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.